Post Summary: Everything you could ever need to know about visiting Arches National Park in winter.

-A hotel can be a great choice if you want the extra amenities of a pool, hot tub, and a concierge.
-We ended up staying at the SpringHill Suites from Marriott when we had a propane issue with our camper, and we needed somewhere to stay at 11 pm!
+A hotel can be a great choice if you want the extra amenities of a pool, hot tub, and concierge.
+We ended up staying at the SpringHill Suites by Marriott when we had a propane issue with our camper, and we needed somewhere to stay at 11 pm!
 The SpringHill Suites is the closest hotel to Arches and is a great choice if you want an easy drive to the park.
 Also, the three large outdoor hot tubs were AMAZING, and we had them all to ourselves.

 Winter Camping In Arches

 You can also opt to do winter camping in Arches at the only campground offered in the park, Devils Garden Campground.
 It’s considered one of the best campgrounds in the National Park system because of its beauty, size, and privacy.
 We would have stayed there in our RV, but unfortunately, the campground was closed due to a water leak.
 They do not take reservations in the winter and operate on a first-come, first-served basis.
 From what I hear, it’s not too hard to get a campsite in winter.